top of page

 Specific Phobia

-Your fear is persistent and associated with intense anxiety, to the point that you avoid (or want to avoid) certain situations.
+Your fear is persistent and associated with intense anxiety to the point that you avoid (or want to avoid) certain situations.
 Although you realize that your fear may be unreasonable or excessive, it still causes distress and difficulty in your life.

 WHY SEE A PSYCHIATRIST?